Blog / Outsourcing Foundations

 Outsourcing agency vs training program: which one should you choose?

-A practical guide to choosing between an outsourcing agency and training your own offshore assistant.
+How to choose between an outsourcing agency and training your own offshore assistant.

 Key takeaways

-• Use an agency when you need capacity in 1 to 2 weeks and the work is already defined well enough for someone else to manage.
+• Use an agency for a defined task when you need capacity in 1 to 2 weeks.

-• Use a training program when the role touches company-specific judgment, customer context, pricing rules, or recurring workflows you want to own long term.
+• Use training for company judgment, customer context, or rules you want to own.

-Use this guide when you are deciding whether to hand work to an outside provider, hire offshore support directly, or train a remote assistant through your own system.
-The answer depends on clarity, risk, and whether process knowledge should stay with you.
+Use this guide when you are deciding whether to use a provider, hire directly, or train a remote assistant.
+The answer depends on the task, risk, and control you need.

 Quick decision table